misho104/susy_cross_section/docs/introduction.rst

     You can include this package in your Python code for more customization.
     For example, you may use the cross section values in your code, or interpolate the grid tables with other interpolators, including your own ones.
     `Section 4`_ of this document is devoted to such use-cases, and the full API reference of this package is provided in `Section 5`_.
+    In `Section 6`_ we propose two methods to validate the interpolation procedure.

 .. only:: latex